Paweł Hlib

 Paweł Hlib (born 20 February 1986 in Poland) is a former motorcycle speedway rider from Poland.

 Career

 Hlib won the Team Speedway Junior World Championship in 2005, 2006 and 2007 and became the Individual Polish Under-21 Champion in 2007.

-In 2004 he was due to make his debut for Eastbourne Eagles in the British leagues but changed his mind about riding for them.
-However, in 2006 he joined Coventry Bees for the 2006 Elite League speedway season.
+In 2004, Hilb was due to make his debut for Eastbourne Eagles in the British leagues but changed his mind about riding for them.
+However in 2006, he joined Coventry Bees for the 2006 Elite League speedway season.

-In December 2008, he joined the Poland national team.
-Hlib stated that he would like to join the German team because he has German citizenship as well.
+In December 2008, Hilb joined the Poland national team.
+He stated that he would like to join the German team because he has German citizenship as well.

-He returned to ride in Poland during 2019, for Wilki Krosno.
+Hilb returned to ride in Poland during 2019, for Wilki Krosno.
 It was his final season in Poland.